fmenti/life_td/data_generation/docs/source/architecture.rst

 Introduction
 ------------

 Let's start with a bit of terminology used when dealing with databases.
 A `database` is a collection of data.
 They support electronic storage and maniputlation of data. `Data` itself are facts related to any object in consideration.
 For example name, age, temperature.
 A picture, image, file, etc. can also be considered data.
-The LIFE Target Database is a `relational database`.
+There are different ways in which people can interact with the database.
+In database terminology those are called use cases and describe what a user wants to get out of that interaction.
+They have consequences on the database design.
+One of the outcomes whas that we needed the LIFE Target Database to be a `relational database`.
 That means the data is stored in tables linked to each other with relations.
 Those tables and relations can be visualized using a `data model`.
-The one for `life_td` is explained in the section below.
+The use cases and data model for `life_td` are explained in the sections below.

 Use Cases